MUDAL/AUTOCROFT-MVP/README.md

 The master processes data from multiple base nodes and sends to the cloud.

 Some **keypad** functionalities:
-- A:Forward
+- A:  Forward
-- B:Backward
+- B:  Backward
-- C:Up/Down
+- C:  Up/Down
-- D:Clear memory/Reset system
+- D:  Clear memory/Reset system
-- #:Enter
+- #:  Enter
-- *:Send data from master to the nodes
+- *:  Send data from master to the nodes

 # Current version
 Version 1.0